-- 1. Dissolve all environmentally sensitive areas into one feature. - 2.
+- 1. Dissolve all environmentally sensitive and conservation areas into one feature. - 2.
 Create a 1⁄4 mile buffer around each project. - 3.
 Run the union tool to determine the areas of overlap between the buffer and the environmental and conservation areas feature. - 4.
-Calculate the percentage of the buffer area in a sensitive or conserved area by dividing the area of the union by the total area of the buffer.
+For each project, reduce the overlap area based on the project tier shown in Exhibit 14 and formula: Overlap Area Adjustment Factor = Impact Area - 5.
+Calculate the impact percentage by dividing the impact area by the total area of the buffer